top of page

 On March 25, the final ballot language was approved by 3 yes (Councilmembers Cantelme, Fruwirth, and Rusing), 0 no, and 2 abstain (Mayor Goode and Councilmember Gambogi) votes, during which Councilmembers Montoya and Moore were absent.
 The City Charter requires a majority vote of all the members of the Council to pass any ordinance or resolution.
 Also, according to the Charter, abstaining votes are counted as “yes.”

-City of Prescott Map of the Open Space Parcels Included in the Ballot Measure
+City of Prescott Map of the Open Space Parcels Included in the Ballot Measure:

 rationale